 Kodi isn’t really a standalone app with video player capabilities.
 For mobile phones, it is more like a touch-enabled remote you can use to control the TV (which also needs to be installed with Kodi using Amazon Fire Stick or an Android Box, for example).
 But with channels enabled, Kodi is among the best ways you can access your favorite entertainment.
 It can also load or bridge you with other apps like Netflix or Showbox and let you watch content online.

 There are a whole lot of interesting ways you can use your media player applications, and not just to watch movies.
-If you use Garageband for your PC to make music (see this guide here), you can use a video tutorial on a float while you edit your music according to what the tutorial says.
+If you use Garageband for your PC to make music, you can use a video tutorial on a float while you edit your music according to what the tutorial says.
 You can put on a game walkthrough and let it play in a float, or have instructions play over audio as you try the techniques on the game yourself.
 Media Player apps are the very life of the Android experience.
 Which ones are you going to try?

 Also read: 9 Free Music Download Apps for Android